stidiovip/hesperides-datetime-picker/README.md

   -  minute: optional, minute selected, 59
   -  date-only: optional, if set, timepicker will be hidden
   -  future-only: optional, if set, forces validation errors on dates earlier than now
-  -  bind-event: optional, if set, the picket will show when that javascript event occurs, default is 'click' event.
+  -  bind-event: optional, if set, the picker will show when that javascript event occurs, default is 'click' event.

 Examples
 --------